aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

 # Dissertation :mortar_board:

 # About :computer:
 This project is a serious game, developed in Unity with scripts written in C#, aimed at the rehabilitation of aphasia with a focus on noun therapy.
-The game aims to provide an free-roaming experience, handing control to the user to undetake the objective of naming a particular object.
+The game aims to provide a free-roaming experience, handing control to the user to undetake the objective of naming a particular object.
 If the user wishes to do so, they can navigate the avatar to NPC's situated around the map aided with the use of waypoints.
-To encapsulate a realistic game, each NPC will interact with hand gestures, audio to match the dialogue and has a particular object besides it that matches the theme of the level.
+To encapsulate a realistic game, each NPC will interact with hand gestures, audio to match the dialogue and have a particular object besides that matches the theme of the level.

 For each level, the user will have 5 different objects they will attempt to name with objects chosen to represent the theme of the level.
 Level 1 attempts to represent a park, whilst level 2 attempts to represent a town market and finally level 3 attempts to represent a town market.